benshimonz/V1/README.md

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Agg-LRM1.png)

 - LRM1 appears below a relationship / path.
 The relationship / path may be wrapped by an '↛' or an 'L'
+- _n_ is a positive integer
 - LRM1 may appear directly before a quantifier.
 If followed by an R-combiner - '→' is the entity directly right of the R-combiner.
 Otherwise - '→' is not defined
 - if '→' : '→' should be defined, and should be a blue/logical/red entity
 - if _et1_ : _et1_ is a a blue/logical/red entity right of the '→' entity
 - _et2_ is an entity tag of a blue/logical/red entity defined right of the '→' / _et1_ entity
 - Except for '&' quantifer - LRM1 filter cannot start a quantifier's branch

-For each assignment to the entity on its left (←), this filter will limit the number of assignments to the '→' / _et1_ entity - to those with the smallest / largest number of assignments to _et2_.
+For each assignment to the entity on its left (←), this filter will limit the the assignments to the '→' / _et1_ entity - to the _n_ assignments with the smallest / largest number of assignments to _et2_.

 - Suppose the pattern is "5 → with max D" but there are only 3 →'s with >0 assignments to D - Only these 3 will be included.
 - Suppose the pattern is "5 → with max D" but there are 10 →'s with identical max number of assignments to D - all 10 will be included.